redhat-na-ssa/gpu-workshop/README.md

 ##### OpenDataHub

-Build the cuda stack

-Notebook limits

-Create an ODH instance in your namespace
+Create an ODH instance in your namespace.
+For testing purposes, a minimal kfdef that includes `jupyterhub` can be deployed ODH.

 - `$ oc new-project my-odh`
 - Navigate to: